Skip to content

 1. Complete the online application form below.

-2. Bring ALL your documents to the Training Center on the 2nd (SECOND) Monday between the hours of 8 AM and 4 PM of any month to sign up for your aptitude test date.
+2. Bring ALL of your documents to the Training Center from Monday, February 10 through Friday, February 14, 2025 between the hours of 8:00 am-12:00 pm and 1:00 pm through 4:00 pm to sign up for your aptitude test date.
 Documents include:

 • Two (2) forms for Identification (i.e. Social Security Card, Drivers’ License, Passport, School ID., etc.).